About Pre-Law Advising

 Pre-law advisors are available for individual appointments in the Columbian College Pre-Professional Studies Office in Phillips Hall.

 • First Years and Sophomores: Students requesting a meeting for the first time should first attend a pre-law info session.
-Information sessions are offered each fall and spring semester.
+Information sessions are offered via webinar online.

-• Seniors and Alumni: Seniors and alumni who are actively applying to law school can make an appointment online or call our office.
+• Seniors and Alumni: Seniors and alumni who are actively applying to law school can make an appointment online.

 • All students: Join the pre-law listserv to receive e-mail communications from our office.
 In addition, students interested in law school should visit the Law School Admission Council’s website as well as individual law school websites.